umagic/node-mysql-requery/README.md

 ATTENTION!
 All people, who used the old version of example should update it!
-I missed some callback things, sorry))))
+I missed some callback things, sorry)))) ATTENTION 2!
+I've added the unicorn emoji-icon after the word "debug" in the README.md

 ```javascript
 — Omg why did u do it ohhh???